Jenny Jang Logo

 Animation

-One layer deep from the home page, all transitions appear to be on the same surface: as users select different headers and subheaders, page content enters and exits the screen via a smooth "pushing" animation.
+Within subpage routes, transitions should appear to be on the same surface: when users select different headers and subheaders, page content enters and exits the screen via a smooth "push" animation.

 UI Elements

-Since I couldn't find relevant references, I chose a flipbook-like design for the image gallery component, as well as a mirror image shadow which adds depth to the page.
+I chose a flipbook-like design for the image gallery component, and added a "mirror" effect to add depth to the project pages.

 Development